 Mark Everingham, who died in 2012, was the key member of the VOC project.
 His contribution was crucial and substantial.
 For these reasons he is included as the posthumous first author of this paper.
-An appreciation of his life and work can be found in Zisserman et al (2012).
+An appreciation of his life and work can be found in Zisserman et al. (2012).

-Mark Everingham University of Leeds, UK
+M. Everingham University of Leeds, Leeds, UK

-S. M. Ali Eslami (🖾) Microsoft Research, Cambridge, UK (The majority of this work was performed whilst at the University of Edinburgh) E-mail: alie@microsoft.com
+S. M. A. Eslami (⋈) · J. Winn Microsoft Research, Cambridge, UK e-mail: alie@microsoft.com